julianlam/feps/fep/171b/fep-171b.md

 The author of a top-level post it not necessarily the conversation owner.
 When owner is a group, conversations can be started by any of its members.

-The top-level post SHOULD have a `context` property indicating the conversation container.
+The top-level post MUST have a `contextHistory` property that refers to the conversation container.
+The presence of this property indicates that publisher implements conversation containers.

 >[!NOTE]
->The usage of a `context` property in conversation containers differs from recommendations provided in [FEP-7888].
-The name of this property might be changed in a future version of this document (e.g. to `contextHistory`).
+>In addtion to `contextHistory` property, implementers MAY add a `context` property that refers to a collection of posts.

 ### Interactions